Alamgir Hossain (politician)

-Alamgir Hossain (আলমগীর হোসেন) is a Jatiya Party (Ershad) politician and the former Member of Parliament of Kishoreganj-3.
+Alamgir Hossain (আলমগীর হোসেন) is a Jatiya Party (Ershad) politician in Bangladesh and a former member of parliament for Kishoreganj-3.

 Career

 Hossain was elected to parliament from Kishoreganj-3 as a Jatiya Party candidate in 1988.
 He was known as the "architect of Kishorganj" for turning it into a city.
-His legacy was carried on by his son shafiqul alam shiplu who also worked to develop Kishorganj City.
+His legacy was carried on by his son Shiblu Alamgir Hossain who also worked to develop Kishorganj City.